roelderickx/hm-render-mapnik/CONFIG.md

   geometry_field: "way"
   extent: "-20037508,-20037508,20037508,20037508"
 ```
-Next you can generate the XML file:
+Next you can generate the XML file which you will need to run hm-render-mapnik:
 ```bash
 carto -a "3.0.0" project.mml > mapnik_style.xml
 ```